-Chinese fighter flies inverted over US Air Force jet
+Chinese fighter flew inverted over US Air Force jet, official says

-(CNN)Two Chinese Su-30 fighter jets conducted an "unprofessional" intercept of a US Air Force radiation detection plane while it was flying over the Yellow Sea in international airspace on Wednesday, a US official tells CNN.
+(CNN)Two Chinese Su-30 fighter jets intercepted a US Air Force radiation detection plane over the East China Sea Wednesday, according to the US Pacific Air Forces.

+The US crew aboard the US Air Force WC-135 characterized the move as "unprofessional," according to the statement from Air Force Lt.
+Col. Hodge.

+"While we are still investigating the incident, initial reports from the US aircrew characterized the intercept as unprofessional.
+The issue is being addressed with China through appropriate diplomatic and military channels," Hodge said.

-The Chinese jets came within 150 feet of the US plane, with one of the Su-30s flying inverted, or upside down, directly above the American plane, the official said.
+Earlier, a US official told CNN the Chinese jets came within 150 feet of the US plane, with one of the Su-30s flying inverted, or upside down, directly above the American plane.

+However, Chinese officials disputed that claim Saturday, saying the "US version of the event is inaccurate."

+"On May 17, a US surveillance plane was conducting surveillance in China's Yellow Sea airspace.
+Chinese military aircraft identified and verified the US plane in accordance with law and regulations.
+Their operations were professional and safe," said China's Defense Ministry spokesman Senior Col. Wu Qian.

 Wednesday's incident was the second between US and Chinese planes this year.